-• The feedback system provides accumulated measurements of operator IPS or PS and AWT; the study data system provides the same data, broken into a maximum of 15 call type groups.
-These call type groups (assigned in Table CLASSNAM and Table CLASSDEF) are the same as those assigned to DMS memory for controlled traffic purposes.
-Table 5-2 shows a typical assignment of call type groups.
-In this example, ten out of a possible 15 call type groups have been assigned to software registers.
+• The feedback system provides accumulated measurements of operator IPS (or PS) and AWT; the study data system provides the same data broken into a maximum of 15 call type groups.
+These call type groups (assigned in Tables CLASSNAM and CLASSDEF) are the same as those assigned to DMS memory for controlled traffic purposes.
+The following table shows a typical assignment of call type groups.

 Note: In setting up controlled traffic for QMS, Tables TQCLSNAM and TQCLSDEF are the equivalents of Tables CLASSNAM and CLASSDEF.
-For more information on setting up controlled traffic, refer to the controlled traffic section on page 5-24.
+For more information on setting up controlled traffic, refer to the "Controlled traffic" section later in this chapter.